hackinhukk/UDCLogsAnalysis/README.md

   ```
   cd /vagrant
   ```
 and enter.
-Once you're in this directory, type
+We will now setup the databasae.
+Once you are in the vagrant directory, you will need to type
 ```
-cd UDCLogsAnalysis
+psql -d news -f newsdata.sql
 ```
-and press enter.
 Then type
 ```
 python main.py
 ```